On this page

-The Facility Design and Advisory Team (FDA) focus on providing direction, guidance and design resources that enable efficient, effective, and fit-for-purpose design and delivery of health facilities in New Zealand.
+The National Facility Design, Advisory and Assurance team (NFDAA) focus on providing direction, guidance and design resources that enable efficient, effective, and fit-for-purpose design and delivery of health facilities in New Zealand.

-The FDA team is helping Te Whatu Ora establish a more standardised approach to key aspects of health facility briefing, design and delivery.
+The NFDAA team is helping Te Whatu Ora establish a more standardised approach to key aspects of health facility briefing, design and delivery.

 We do this by actively developing and reviewing design guidance, working with the Australasian Health Facility Guidelines (AusHFG), as well as completing design assurance reviews.